oaklandrobotics/docs/src/guide.md

 ## Overview

-This documentation is powered by a tool called [VitePress](https://vitepress.dev/), which allows you to create [Markdown](https://en.wikipedia.org/wiki/Markdown) files and have them published in the form of a website with proper formatting, navigation between pages, etc. Even this file is in Markdown.
+This documentation is powered by a tool called [VitePress](https://vitepress.dev/), which allows you to create [Markdown](https://en.wikipedia.org/wiki/Markdown) files and have them published in the form of a website with proper formatting, navigation between pages, etc.

-## How to write in Markdown
+## How to Write Markdown

 First, here are some resources to get started with Markdown's syntax: